-By developing and applying gender and inclusion guidelines in the textbook development process, we ensured balanced and appropriate representation.
+READ TA textbooks were developed using gender and inclusion guidelines to ensure balanced and appropriate representation.
 Beyond modifying curriculum materials to be more inclusive, technology innovations helped READ TA implement pilot initiatives to make the classroom environment more inclusive for students with special needs.

-For example, knowing that poverty and disability are intricately linked, we screened 3,725 children in 63 schools and found that more than 9 percent of students have a vision or hearing impairment.
+For example, knowing that poverty and disability are intricately linked, READ TA screened 3,725 children in 63 schools and found that more than 9 percent of students have a vision or hearing impairment.
 Such impairments significantly impact learning outcomes that increase as children age.
 To complement the screening effort, READ TA implemented a proof-of-concept study to improve teacher attitudes and self-efficacy for inclusive reading instruction.
-For this purpose, we adapted the grade 2 teacher’s guide in all seven languages to incorporate inclusive practices.
-For students with vision impairments, we developed a multimedia lesson plan app that integrates audio files into phonemic awareness and story reading activities.
+This led the team to adapt the grade 2 teacher’s guide in all seven languages to incorporate inclusive practices.
+For students with vision impairments, READ TA developed a multimedia lesson plan app that integrates audio files into phonemic awareness and story reading activities.
 Results from rigorous baseline and end-line assessments indicate significant improvements in teachers’ attitudes and self-efficacy in teaching reading to students with vision and hearing impairments.

 READ TA technology innovations also included an app called Papaya for pre-service teacher educators.
 Papaya plays and records letter sounds in the seven mother tongue languages and has been distributed on tablet devices to mother tongue lecturers at all of Ethiopia’s Colleges of Teacher Education.
 To complement Papaya, READ TA produced more than 200 model videos highlighting key instructional techniques to help emerging teachers build models of quality reading instruction in the classroom.